crypto-com/thaler-docs/docs/getting-started/local-devnet.md

 # Devnet: Running Latest Development Node (Microsoft Azure only)

-::: warning Caution
+::: warning caution
-This page is for building and running the latest development version of the chain for testing purpose only.
-Development branch is under active development and is highly unstable and subject to breaking changes.
-You should expect a moderate amount of troubleshooting work is required.
+this page is for building and running the latest development version of the chain for testing purpose only. development branch is under active development and is highly unstable and subject to breaking changes. you should expect a moderate amount of troubleshooting work is required.

-For anyone interested in joining the Crypto.com chain testnet, please refer to our [testnet documentation](./thaler-testnet).
+for anyone interested in joining the crypto.com chain testnet, please refer to our [testnet documentation](./thaler-testnet).
 :::